 Inverted L primarily for 60 metres but back up antenna with ATU on most HF bands.

 Comet GP3 VHF/UHF vertical, and a portable Inverted V link dipole for 60 to 17 metres.

-Below are a couple of pictures of my portable operating on Dartmoor, just a mile east of Hay Tor, a simple inverted V for 40 , 20 and 17 M and my FT817...fun if its warm and sunny!
-I activate the local ROC bunker (Manaton) from here from time to time.
+Below are pictures of my portable operating on Dartmoor, just a mile east of Hay Tor, a simple inverted V for 60, 40 , 20 and 17 M and my FT817...fun if its warm and sunny!

 Below, operating on 5 Mhz from about a mile SE of Widecombe in the Moor, (SX67) on 60 M. In the background is the portable inverted V and this is the exact place my QSL card image was taken.

 I do operate a little mobile with either a Yaesu Ft2800M or FT817 with a simple magmount antenna.
 Was great in France (the last couple of years since having a full licence) talking to the locals on route from the ferry at Roscoff to our holiday locations, and also on trips to other parts of the UK .
 Getting a talk in to my airshow visits at Duxford from GB2IWM is excellent !
 And I was proud to be able to operate from the station there too on all my recent visits.
 Thanks to G8IDL pictured below, who provided very useful traffic avoidance information on this years visits!

 We often enjoy breaks in Cumbria, staying in a cottage near Broughton In Furness.
 I take my Yaesu FT 817 and a portable Inverted V, operating mostly on 40 and 60 m.
 Great fun and great views from there.
 Foods good too!

 Lovely stay in France this year, SE Brittany, played a little radio with some nice views from the station!